Pambuffetti PJ-01: History

 The PJ-01, which has gull-wing doors, was presented at Milano Monza Open-Air Motor Show in June 2021, which was the first edition of the auto show.
 The production of the sports car is limited to 25 units and is scheduled to begin in Trevi in 2022.
 Six vehicles are to be built by hand every year.
-The base price before taxes is 1.5 million euros.
-The PJ-01 also tends to be street legal.
+The base price before taxes is 1,500,000 euros.
+The PJ-01 will also be street legal.

 Specifications

 The PJ-01 features high downforce values, which makes high cornering speeds and high braking deceleration possible.
-The power-to-weight ratio of the PJ-01 is given as 1.3 kilograms per hp.
-A 588 kW (800 hp) 5.2 liter V10 mid-engine empowers the car.
+The power-to-weight ratio of the PJ-01 is given as 1.3 kilograms per hp, so it weighs about 1100 kg.
 It is designed as a naturally aspirated engine and is designed to accelerate the sports car to 100 km/h in three seconds.
 The top speed is specified by Pambuffetti PJ-01 as 320 km/h.
 The steering wheel is designed based on that of one used in Formula One and can also be removed.
-The seating position is also be based on F1 racing cars.
+The seating position is also based on F1 racing cars.